uidaholib/oral-history-as-data/_howto/deploy.md

 ### Step 3: Editing *title, tagline,* *and description* (site settings)

+{:.alert .alert-info}
+The site settings control what appears in the website's banner, both the bit title of the site and the tagline underneath it.
+The description is put in the code of each page to enable people to find your site on Google or other search engines.

+{% include youtube/embed.html  video-id="OAl_pcWjBwk" title="Editing URL Settings" display="d-none d-md-block" %}

 - Now scroll down to the next section in this folder titled *site settings*.
 Go to the first line called *title* and change "Oral History (as) Data" to what ever you would like to call your site.
 {% include bootstrap/figure.md img="howto/beforetitle.png" caption="title before edit" alt="title line before editing" class="w-50" %}